The Best Tactical Knives to Prepare and Protect Yourself | The Manual

 You’ll find that most serviceable tactical knives have specific, yet common features to help you tell them apart from their less-capable counterparts.
 Some of these characteristics include speedy and accessible deployment systems; textured, non-slip grip materials on the handle for added support; and purpose-built blade construction.

-In order to find the optimal right-hand man (or tool) for you, we selected the best favorite tactical knives.
+In order to find the optimal right-hand man (or tool) for you, we sifted through some of our favorites and selected the best tactical knives.

 SOG Escape Tactical Folding Knife